 The class does require a few concessions here.
 Their accuracy is woeful at first and really won’t improve until you access higher skill levels or augment it with equipment.
 They’re also incredibly squishy due to their low defences and health pool.
 All of this lends itself to a bit of an unstable glass cannon class, but one that’s most certainly worth putting some time into.
 Once you get your hands on some powerful gun attacks the class really opens up, and their Force Boost ability can be used to completely decimate groups and single targets alike.

+Should any Etrian Odyssey Nexus players be reading this: There was only ever going to be one winner here wasn’t there?
 The Hero class is, in a word, incredible.
 They are by far the best class in Nexus, and on balance probably the best class in any Etrian game.
 Their ability to turn their hand to not only attack, but defence and even healing is unparalleled, and they accomplish this all whilst occupying the front lines, soaking up damage.